suffolklibraries/lgc/content/collections/events/friends-around-the-table-6.md

     content:
       -
         type: text
-        text: 'The closest bus stop is Deben pool which is a one to two minute walk from the venue.'
+        text: 'There are bus routes one to two minute walk from the venue.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Woodbridge Community Centre is a two minute walk from Woodbridge train station.'
   -
     type: heading
     attrs: